dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 First, you must start SIPI:

 - make a fresh clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api)
-- rename it to "dsp-api-sipi-only"
+- do NOT rename it, its name must be "dsp-api"
 - execute `make env-file` inside it
    - (This is only necessary if you have never started a stack from within that repo.
 It sets some environment variables.)
 - in `docker-compose.yml`, comment out the following sections: